 When you think about the PSAT, you probably think of it as a pre-SAT.
 While the PSAT is a great primer for the SAT (and even the ACT), it's way more than just a trial run for the real thing.
-More than 3.4 million high school students (mostly juniors and sophomores) take this nationwide multiple-choice test every year.
+More than 3.4 million high school students (mostly juniors and sophomores) take this nationwide, multiple-choice test every year.

-How do I register?
+How do I register for the PSAT?

 How should I prepare?

 We can help!
 We have PSAT prep options to fit a variety of schedules and learning styles.

 Test names are the trademarks of their respective owners, who are not affiliated with The Princeton Review.
 The Princeton Review is not affiliated with Princeton University.